 What is Unlawful Possession?

-Under NJ law, if you “knowingly have in your possession a weapon under circumstances not manifestly appropriate for lawful use,” then you will be guilty of Unlawful Possession [N.J.S.A.
-2C:39-5].
+Under NJ law, those who “knowingly have in [their] possession a weapon under circumstances not manifestly appropriate for lawful use,” can be found guilty of Unlawful Possession (N.J.S.A.
+2C:39-5).
 This section of the law also applies to individuals who are caught with weapons at Newark Airport.

 Put simply, in order to violate N.J.S.A.
 2C:39-5 the following criteria must be met: